-Policy and contract application forms used by depository institutions provide required disclosure material regarding insurance sales.

-Apply to: All individual and group life insurers and depository institutions the depository institution or on behalf of a depository institution.

-All covered persons29 as defined by the Gramm-Leach-Bliley Act.
+Policy and contract application forms used by depository institutions provide required disclosure materia regarding insurance sales.
+Apply to: All individual and group life insurers and depository institutions All covered persons as defined by the Gramm-Leach-Bliley Act.
 This includes any person who sells, solicits, advertises or offers an insurance product or annuity to a consumer at an office of the depository institution or on behalf of a depository institution.

-Priority: Essential

-Documents to be Reviewed

-Applicable statutes, rules and regulations (Note: Reference applicable Compact uniform standards for products approved by the Compact)
+Priority: Essential Documents to be Reviewed clicable statutes, rules and regulations (Note: Reference applicable Compact uniform standards for ducts approved by the Compact) Und lerwriting manuals